Understanding Divorce Mediation in New Jersey

 Mediation can be a great way to quickly and effectively resolve many family law issues.
 Your representation during the mediation process is critical.
 If you are concerned about the way your current lawyers are handling your case, then turn your matter over to our experienced New Jersey divorce mediation lawyers today.

+If you're not sure mediation is right for you, you may want to use arbitration to resolve your divorce.
 Arbitration is an effective alternative to court or traditional litigation that allows couples to have more control over how their divorce is handled.
-The process involves both parties mutually selecting an impartial third party to decide on their case's issues like a judge would do.
+The process involves both parties mutually selecting an impartial third party to decide on their case's issues as a judge would do.

 The benefits of divorce arbitration include: